Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: Introduction

 \section{Introduction}

 Quantum entanglement, which captures the non-classical correlation between different degrees of freedom within a quantum state~\cite{Horodecki2009}, plays a fundamental role in unraveling collective phenomena.
 These range from quantum phase transitions \cite{Osborne2002}, superconductivity \cite{Vedral2004}, many-body localization \cite{Abanin2019} to the emergence of exotic phases, including (symmetry-protected) topological phases, spin liquids and other nontrivial quantum states \cite{Tantivasadakarn2024,Chen2010,XiaoGang2019,Broholm2020}.
-From a practical applications perspective, it is also instrumental in both quantum computation and the design of classical computational algorithms.
-In quantum circuits, entanglement serves as a key resource that enables quantum algorithms to surpass classical computational capabilities \cite{Bennett1998,Jozsa1997}.
-It also underpins quantum error correction techniques, ensuring the robustness and reliability of quantum computations \cite{Gottesman2009}.
-In the classical realm, analyzing entanglement enables the development of tensor network representation for quantum many-body states.
-They serve as a powerful anstza for numerically simulating the slightly entangled quantum many-body systems with the density matrix renormalization group method~\cite{Vidal2003,Schollwock2011}.
+Beyond fundamental physics, entanglement underpins quantum computation \cite{Bennett1998,Jozsa1997}, quantum error correction \cite{Gottesman2009}, and classical simulation methods based on tensor networks \cite{Vidal2003,Schollwock2011}.